 Currently, Skype and FaceTime is not considered HIPAA compliant.
-Lapde currently uses Telehealth by Simple Practice for her video sessions.
+Westport Counseling & Therapy uses Telehealth by Simple Practice for their video sessions.

-Lapde recommends that the first meeting be in person if possible so that the two of you can get to know each other without the distraction of technology.
+We recommend that the first meeting be in person if possible so that you can get to know each other without the distraction of technology.
 Building a relationship with your therapist is crucial for effective therapy so starting off the traditional way with an in-person session can help build a strong foundation that can later lead to telecommunication opportunities.

 Telehealth by Simple Practice is free.
 Video sessions are the same price as a face-to-face, in-person session.
 See Rates for additional information on session prices.
-Payment for telehealth sessions can be done through credit card.
-A receipt will be provided to you for your records.
+Payment for telehealth sessions can be done through credit card on our online Portal.
+A receipt will be provided for your records.